18th May 2021 10:42am

-Charlton Athletic Community Trust (CACT) has named Jonny Williams and Jenna Legg as this season’s Professional Footballers’ Association (PFA) Community Champions.
+Charlton Athletic Community Trust (CACT) has named Jess King and Ryan Inniss as this year’s Professional Footballers’ Association (PFA) Community Champions.

-Speaking about being named as this year’s PFA Community Champion, Jenna said:
+Speaking about being named as this year’s PFA Community Champion, Jess said:

 Jason Morgan, CACT’s Chief Executive, said: